CosmWasm/docs-deprecated/learn/simple-option/intro.md

 Pay attention to comments like below in code examples.
 The details about the code itself is in the comments.

+Also the video is recorded using and older version of cosmwasm, but tutorials have been updated to a recent version(0.13) so there could be minor differences.
 ```
 /*
  *